“They were my friends,” Bill “Beard” Corino said. “Those people became my friends.”

 For Corino, safety was always first, even if Ontario Center did not establish any written procedures for transporting patients.

-In his spare time, he researched Center for Disease Control guidelines and New York State mandates amid the coronavirus pandemic in an effort to keep his passengers safe from start to finish while in his care.
+In his spare time, he researched Center for Disease Control guidelines and New York State mandates amid the coronavirus pandemic in an effort to keep his passengers safe while in his care – from start to finish.

 “I put basically my own protocol together, did my research, and whatever I needed to make them safe, and keep myself safe, I put together and I made them go by it, or I wouldn’t transport,” he said.